 Rising house prices and low average incomes over a long period have made market housing increasingly unaffordable for many Sandwell households.
 The Sandwell HMA (2024) identifies a requirement for 17.5% of new homes to be made available for affordable or social rent, 7.8% to be shared ownership and 8.3% to be First Homes.
 To meet this level of need over the Plan period, 33.6% of new housing would have to be affordable.
 Sandwell aspires to provide this level of affordable housing, through a range of schemes delivering up to 100% affordable housing funded through grant and other financial sources and supported by developer contributions where viable.

-The Viability and Delivery study demonstrates that viability varies greatly according to local housing values and whether the site is greenfield or brownfield.
-Therefore, a sliding scale of affordable housing requirements, ranging from 10% to 25%, has been set out in Policy SHO4, which reflects this variation.
+The Viability and Delivery study demonstrates that viability varies greatly according to local housing values.
 The affordable housing value zones are shown in Figure 5.
 This approach should ensure that viability appraisals are not required at planning application stage for many sites.
 However, viability issues can vary significantly from site to site and are often caused by poor ground conditions, the extent of which cannot be accurately assessed until planning application stage.
 Therefore, to maximise delivery of affordable housing over the Plan period, it is important that affordable housing is sought on all eligible sites, that viability is assessed on a site-by-site basis where required, and that a flexible approach is employed wherever possible to allow for changing market conditions.

+The onus will be on the applicant to demonstrate that the provision of the required affordable housing would adversely affect the financial viability of the development proposals.
+Policy SID1 details steps that need to be taken to demonstrate viability issues.

+The Council recognises that exceptional circumstances may sometimes occur where the combined costs of development, including abnormal site conditions, infrastructure, or other planning obligations, would render a scheme unviable if the full affordable housing requirement were applied.
+In such cases, the applicant will be required to submit a site-specific Financial Viability Assessment (FVA) in accordance with current national guidance.
+The FVA must provide transparent and robust evidence of all relevant costs, values, and assumptions, including land value, build costs, profit levels, and sales values, and must be supported by appropriate market evidence.

+The Council will arrange for any submitted FVA to be independently reviewed, with the cost of the review met by the applicant.
+The assessment and its findings will be made publicly available, subject to the protection of any genuinely commercially sensitive information.
+The Council will seek to secure the maximum proportion of affordable housing on a case-by-case basis.

+Where appropriate, review mechanisms will be used to reassess viability at agreed stages of delivery, ensuring that additional affordable housing contributions can be secured if market conditions improve.
+This approach ensures that flexibility is applied transparently, maintains confidence in the planning process, and delivers the greatest possible contribution to meeting Sandwell’s affordable housing needs.

 The current affordable housing value zones are based on the current ward boundaries.
 Should the ward boundaries change then the value zones will be realigned to the new boundaries and viability within the affected ward(s) will be reassessed.